BEST OUTDOOR PLACES TO VISIT IN THE US – PERFECT PLACE FOR NATURE LOVERS

 Sleeping Bear Dunes National Lakeshore Park in Northern Michigan covers over 35 miles of beautiful and almost untouched coastline.

-The whole area is great for hiking, canoeing, and being out on the water – especially in the summer months of June, July, August!
+The whole area is great for hiking, canoeing, and being out on the water, especially in June, July!

 Some ideal things to do there are to venture out on a Dune Climb, take in the stunning overlooks as at Pyramid Point, and stop off for an ice cream ice-cream cone in Leelanau County.